alantess/transformer/README.md

 ------
 # TODO
-- Utilize DDQN - method witht he transformer model
+- Utilize DDQN & SAC - method with he transformer model
-- Use a on-policy witht the transformer model
+- Use a on-policy with the transformer model
-- Tune Hyperparameters
+- Tune hyperparameters
+-